salsa-rs/salsa/book/src/plumbing/jars_and_ingredients.md

 {{#include caveat.md}}

-Tbis page covers how data is organized in salsa and how links between salsa items (e.g., dependency tracking) works.
+This page covers how data is organized in salsa and how links between salsa items (e.g., dependency tracking) works.

 ## Salsa items and ingredients